ragnvald/qdgc/readme.txt

 Conditions
 ----------
 Delivered to the user as-is.
 No guarantees.
-If you find errors, please tell and I will try to fix it.
+If you find errors, please tell me and I will try to fix it.

 Thankyou
 --------
+The work has over the years been supported and receicved advice and moral support from many organisations and stakeholders.
+Here are some of them:

-Tanzania Wildlife Research Institute
+- Tanzania Wildlife Research Institute
-Dept of Biology, NTNU, Norway
+- Dept of Biology, NTNU, Norway
-Norwegian Environment Agency
+- Norwegian Environment Agency
-Eivin Røskaft
-Steven Prager
-Howard Frederick
-Julian Blanc
-Honori Maliti
-Paul Ramsey
+- Eivin Røskaft, Steven Prager, Howard Frederick, Julian Blanc, Honori Maliti, Paul Ramsey

 References